tbrowder/PDF-GraphPaper/README.md

 The installed executable file, `make-graph-paper`, has the following required and optional arguments:

     $pdf-out,           # desired name of the new PDF file
     # options:
-    :$pdf-in,      # source PDF document for overlays; if used
+    IO::Path :$pdf-in,  # source PDF document for overlays; if used
                         #   it CANNOT be overwritten
-    :$ruler=False, # if True, writes the default ruler, no grid :$force=False, # allow overwriting an existing input PDF :$spec=X,      # specification file for this run :$show-spec,   # if True, show a standard spcification file on STDOUT
+    Bool :$grid=True    # produce a grid per the specifications Bool :$force=False, # allow overwriting an existing input PDF :$spec=X,      # where IO::Path X is a specification file
+                        #   for this run
+    Bool :$show-spec,   # if True, show the default spcifications
+                        #   on STDOUT
+    Str  :$scale,       # if nonempty, has codes from set "tblr" for
+                        #   adding one or more scales
+    Str  :$sbbox,       # llx, lly, width, height for scales and no grid

 The specification file
 ----------------------